-Both men and women tend to have developed front deltoid muscles by doing everyday activities, like lifting and pressing objects.
-But most people have pretty weak middle and back deltoids since we rarely lift objects to the side or behind us in daily life, explains Jamie Logie, personal trainer, nutrition and wellness specialist.
-That’s why you should include targeted deltoid exercises into your workout routine.
+Men and women both tend to have developed front deltoid muscles by doing everyday activities, like lifting and pressing objects.
+But most people have pretty weak middle and back deltoids, since we rarely lift objects to the side or behind us in daily life, explains Jamie Logie, personal trainer, nutrition and wellness specialist.

-Benefits: One of the best front deltoid exercises, this targets the anterior deltoid head.
-This helps to build the strength needed to lift objects in front of you, Braun says.
+Benefits: One of the best front deltoid exercises, this targets the muscle’s anterior (frontal) head.
+This helps to build the strength needed to lift objects in front of you, says Openfit fitness expert Cody Braun.

-- Stand with you feet hip-width apart, holding a dumbbell in each hand with your arms at your side.
+- Stand with your feet hip-width apart, holding a dumbbell in each hand with your arms at your sides.

 Benefits: “Since it hits all three heads of the delts, a Callahan press helps with full-shoulder development,” Logie says.

 - Stand with your feet hip-width apart, holding a dumbbell in each hand.
-Raise your arms out to your sides with your elbows bent at 90 degrees.
+Raise your arms out to your sides with your elbows bent at 90 degrees (a.k.a. goalpost or cactus).
 Your upper arms should be in line with your shoulders, and your hands should point toward the ceiling.
 This is the starting position.

 - Bring your forearms in front of you and turn your palms in toward your face.
 Then reverse the movement to return to the starting position.